![]() |

 Many of the local Cornish

 roads look like this.
-You have to be very careful
+You have to be very

-you are in big trouble! |
+one of those, you are in big trouble! |

-Much of the Cornwall coastline
+Much of the Cornwall

-with this view. |
+familiar with this view. |

-At low tide, the causeway from the town to the
+At low tide, the causeway

-island was exposed so vehicles and tourists had
+vehicles and tourists had access to the island

-access to the island and the castle.
+and the castle.
 But at high tide, like in this view, the causeway was underwater. |

-We ate breakfast and dinner in
+We ate breakfast and dinner

-tea time for strawberries and cream. |
+afternoon at tea time for strawberries and

 It was only a short walk to